xemonix0/Cherry-Doom/README.md

 Most of Nugget Doom's features come from other sources, like source ports and mods; the initial implementations for some are **ported from (p.f.)** said sources, while others are just **inspired by (i.b.)** them.
 These acknowledgements are included in the feature lists below; be aware that some might be inaccurate or outright missing.

 A few settings are labeled as _**CFG-Only**_: they can only be toggled by editing `nugget-doom.cfg`.
-For these settings, their internal variable names are provided alongside the _CFG-Only_ label as guidance.
+For these settings, their config variable names are provided alongside the _CFG-Only_ label as guidance.

 ### General